Previous Post: Day 3 – Bustard Islands Camp To Eagle Nest Point

 We were on the water before 9 and headed north.
 After a day of coastal paddling we had something else in mind for this day.
 We were going to check out the French River’s two so-called Voyageur Channels, paddling up one and then coming down the other.
 Visions of Indigenous traders and guides and Canadien voyageurs and North West Company canoes came to mind as we made our way.
 No wonder that when the newly established Canadian Heritage Rivers program began in 1986 the French River the first river chosen!

 On our way we stopped to check out CS 818, a site on the north end of an island a kilometer north of the one at Eagle Nest Point.
 It is one of seven designated sites in the Green Island Bay/Batt Bay area.
-While it is a fine site, it did not have the superb location of the one we stopped at.
+While it is a fine site, it does not have the superb location of the one we stopped at.
 (See here for a map with site locations.)

 Paddling east on the Voyageur Channel we turned north into Black Bay.
-We planned to follow it up to the top and then the channel which runs parallel to it on the east – the Old Voyageur Channel – back down to Balis Point before turning east on the Cross-Channel all the way to Devil’s Door Rapids.
+We planned to follow it up to the top and then take the channel which runs parallel to it on the east – the Old Voyageur Channel – back down to Balis Point before turning east on the Cross-Channel all the way to Devil’s Door Rapids.
 Even though we had the official Parks Map we had no idea of any complications along the way; the map does not show any rapids or portages.
 The map below shows what we found out over the next few hours!

 (Note: the Park map is worth the $17.
 You are also supporting the volunteer Friends of French River who produced the map and do all sorts of work to keep up the campsites and increase visitors’ awareness of the history of the area.
 They have crammed an amazing amount of information onto the limited space they had.
 The 1:55,000 scale is perhaps too small to allow for the kind of detail I am talking about.
-Given all the other info on the map there undoubtedly was no space for a blow-up view like the one below.)
+Given all the other info on the map there was undoubtedly no space for a blow-up view like the one below.)

 Black Bay is easy to imagine as a route the Montreal canoes (canots du Maître) would have come down; other than a short portage and a bit of lining there is little to impede easy progress.
 The canoes (10 meters in length and about 1.5 meter wide) were the freighters of the fur trade, carrying the trade goods from Montreal to the far end of Lake Superior and then returning with the furs.